ayushsaurabh/B-SIM/README.md

 ![Screenshot from 2023-11-08 14-27-24](https://github.com/ayushsaurabh/B-SIM/assets/87823118/8ecfc77e-ac1f-4be9-b8ef-5d4b7da5ce0f)

-Finally, as samples are collected, B-SIM saves intermediate samples and analysis data onto the hard drive in the HDF5 format with file names that look like "mcmc_output_...1000.h5". **Ayush: Make the next sentences more readable** The save frequency can be modified by changing a few inference parameters in the "input_parameters.jl" file: "averaging_starting_draw" which is set based on when the sampler converges for the **first time**; "start_averaging_at" indicates the first sample to be used for calculating mean in each annealing cycle; "averaging_increment" sets the frequency at which samples used for calculating averages are collected.
-Annealing is a technique that is used here to uncorrelate the chain of samples by smoothing and widening the posterior at intermediate iterations, allowing the sampler to easily move far away from the current sample.
+Finally, as samples are collected, B-SIM saves intermediate samples and analysis data onto the hard drive in the HDF5 format with file names that look like "mcmc_output_...1000.h5".
+The save frequency can be modified by changing a few inference parameters in the "input_parameters.jl" file: "initial_burn_in_period" which is set based on when the sampler converges for the **first time**; simulated annealing is restarted at regular intervals set by the parameter "annealing_frequency"; simulated annealing starts with temperature set by "annealing_starting_temperature" and then the temperature decays exponentially with time constant set by "annealing_time_constant"; samples to be averaged are collected after the "annealing_burn_in_period" during which the sampler converges after increasing the temperature; and lastly, samples are collected at the "averaging_frequency" after the annealing burn-in period.
+Use of simulated annealing here helps uncorrelate the chain of samples by smoothing and widening the posterior at intermediate iterations by raising temperature, allowing the sampler to easily move far away from the current sample.
 Based on these parameters, the samples are saved whenever the following conditions are satisfied:

 ```
-if (draw >= averaging_starting_draw) and
+if (draw >= initial_burn_in_period) &&
-   (draw % annealing_increment >= start_averaging_at) and
+   (draw % annealing_frequency >= annealing_burn_in_period) &&
-   (draw % averaging_increment == 0)
+      (draw % averaging_frequency == 0)

 ```
 where % indicates remainder upon division.
 For instance, using the default settings in the "input_parameters.jl" file shown above, the samples will be saved at iterations: